 Best practices for funding organizations

-- Collect.
-Collect authenticated ORCID iDs for your applicants (i.e., iDs obtained via the ORCID API) and long-lasting permissions to read, write, and update their record.
-Do not ask researchers to type in or search for their iD.
+- Authenticate.
+Collect authenticated ORCID iDs for your applicants (i.e., iDs obtained via the ORCID API) and permissions to read, write, and update their record.
+Do not ask researchers to type in or search for their ORCID iD.

 - Display.
 Embed your awardees’ ORCID iDs into grant data, and display the ORCID iD icon next to the name of each researcher who has connected their iD.

-- Auto-populate.
+- Collect.
 Request and use permission from awardees to pull information from their ORCID record to auto-populate application forms.

 - Synchronize.
-You exchange information to AND from ORCID records and your system, so that the two are fully synchronized.
+You exchange information to AND from ORCID records and your system over time, so that the two are fully synchronized.

 - Take your integration further.
 You use ORCID to recognize your awardees' peer review service.